xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_1_Event_en.md

 ## 1. Event - Efficient event module, supports Unity multithreading
 The event adopts the "**monitoring**-**capture**" mechanism, which supports the settings of the number of captures and capture priority during monitoring.
-+ **JLGames.GameDriver.CSharp.Event** is responsible for the core logic implementation of the event system.
++ **JLGames.RocketDriver.CSharp.Event** is responsible for the core logic implementation of the event system.
-+ **JLGames.GameDriver.Actions.ThreadEvent** provides support for multithreading.
++ **JLGames.RocketDriver.Actions.ThreadEvent** provides support for multithreading.

 ### 1.1 Core functions - add listeners, remove listeners, dispatch events